 When it comes to sailing and sailboats there are several different ways to do a variety of tasks.
 Some captains and sailing schools preach one method and others preach another.
 Your best bet is to understand the options and then choose the system, or way, that works best for you.
-How will you know what works best for you?!
-You make sure to schedule time to do Man Overboard (MOB) drills.

 We use the Heave-to and Drift method because it’s the fastest and easiest method.
 There are very few steps and it’s actually difficult to get it wrong.
 No sails need to be dropped, the casualty is approached in the least scary way (beam to the casualty) rather than bow heading for the casualty.
-And it can be done with just two people – one being on board and the other in the water.

 So, what happens when someone (or something) goes overboard?

-Man Overboard Checklist
+Man Overboard Drills Checklist

 - Yell ‘Man Overboard’ and point to the casualty.
 If several people are on board, the person who sees the casualty doesn’t take his or her eyes off the person in the water.
 They just keep pointing and all available crew does the following…

-- Throw all Man Overboard devices in the direction of the casualty such as flotation devices and the Jon Buoy
+- Throw all Man Overboard devices in the direction of the casualty, such as flotation devices and the Jon Buoy.

-- Turn the boat into a beam reach allowing the wind to hit the boat along the beam, or the side of the boat.
+- Turn the boat into a beam reach, allowing the wind to hit the boat along the beam or the side of the boat.
 See the wind chart below.
-(Tip: make it a routine to ask yourself from time to time, ‘if I have to turn the boat into a beam reach, which way do I need to turn?’)
+(Tip: make it a routine to ask yourself from time to time, ‘If I have to turn the boat into a beam reach, which way do I need to turn?’).

-- Start the engine
+- Start the engine.

 - Head forward for two boat lengths (this will allow you to put enough space between you and the casualty)

-- Bring the sails in as tight as possible if they’re not already in
+- Bring the sails in as tight as possible if they’re not already in.

-- Use the engine to go forward and reverse lining the casualty up to the beam, or side, of the boat.
+- Use the engine to go forward and reverse, lining the casualty up to the beam, or side, of the boat.
 You’re not steering towards the casualty.
-Rather, you are letting the casualty drift back to you and providing the whole boat as a mechanism to grab them
+Rather, you are letting the casualty drift back to you and providing the whole boat as a mechanism to grab them.

-VHF radio to do a MAYDAY.
-If you need the template for how to read out a MAYDAY, customizable to your MMSI, Call Sign and Boat name, consider purchasing my ‘VHF Radio Checklists And Templates For Sailors’
+If you need a template for how to activate the DSC system and the exact words to read for a MAYDAY, customizable to your MMSI, Call Sign and Boat name, consider purchasing my ‘VHF Radio Checklists And Templates For Sailors’

 Be warned, however, that in big seas it’s not safe to try and get on board with the stern slapping.
 It could clonk the casualty on the head and knock them out!